posbit/jiraline/README.md

 # jiraline
 Command Line Inteface for JIRA

-> The aim of the project is to make developers
-> work with Jira faster.
-For those who work in the
-> terminal and don`t want to break workflow to
+ The aim of the project is to make developers work with Jira faster.
+For those who work in the terminal and don`t want to break workflow to maintain Jira.

-> maintain Jira.
->
-> Forget GUI, use jiraline!
+## Forget GUI, use jiraline!
->

 ----
 # Quick start

 In this section most common operations will be shown.
-Let`s start and see how you can comment an issue.
+Let`s start and see how to comment an issue.
 Here is syntax:

     jiraline comment -m "Message text" ISSUE_NAME